phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 This option is used if you wish to analyze a result file to see which runs produced the most wins/losses of those result identifiers in the saved file.

 #### workload-topology  [Test Result]
-This option will read a saved test results file and print the test profiles contained within and their arrangement within different test suites for getting an idea as to the workload topology/make-up / logical groupings of the benchmarks being run.
+This option will read a saved test results file and print the test profiles contained within and their arrangement within different test suites for getting an idea as to the workload topology / make-up / logical groupings of the benchmarks being run.

 ## Modules